 If an SR series comprises more than one document, you will see a horizontal scroll bar at the top of the window.
 The order of the documents depends on the names of the files containing such documents.
 There are several ways to switch between documents:

-- · by moving the slider; - by hovering over the scroll bar and scrolling the mouse wheel; - with the help of Switch to the previous image buttons on the toolbar.
+- · by moving the slider; - by hovering over the scroll bar and scrolling the mouse wheel; - with the help of Switch to the previous image

 - and Switch to the next image